TPasini/Synthetics/README.md

 `--nocorrupt`: If this option is given, no corruption is applied to the visibilities.

-`--corruption_type `: Type of corruption to apply to visibilities.
-Options are: `tec, tec_fr, tec_fr_clock, polmisalign, beamcorrupt, noise, all`.
-In the current version of the code, these corruptions are in 'ascending' order: each corruption also includes all the previous ones (e.g. polmisalign will include TEC, Faraday roation and clock drifts).
-Default is `all`.
+`--corruption_type`: Type of corruption to apply to visibilities.
+Options are: `tec, fr, clock, polmisalign, beam, noise, bandpass, all`.
+In the current version of the code, the user can specify the corruptions they wish to apply by simply separating them with spaces
+(e.g. `--corruption_type tec fr`).
+If no `--corruption_type` is given as input, all types of corruptions are applied (unless `--nocorrupt` is specified).

 `--recorrupt`: Use this option if you have already finished a run and you just want to change the type of corruption to apply to the visibilities.

 ## Contributions

 Most of the libraries used in this code are slightly modified versions of the libraries from `LiLF` (https://github.com/revoltek/LiLF).
-It also makes great use of `LoSiTo` (https://github.com/darafferty/losito).
+It also makes large use of `LoSiTo` (https://github.com/darafferty/losito) and `PyBDSF` (https://github.com/lofar-astron/PyBDSF).
 All credits go to their developers.